Summer in Madison

 You can also download a copy of the city's bike map.

-Bicycle rental: Trek's B-Cycle bicycle-sharing program is designed for people who want to make quick trips around the isthmus, swapping bikes in and out of 39 stations.
-You can get a daily pass for $5, good for unlimited rides of up to 30 minutes.
+Bicycle rental: The B-Cycle bicycle-sharing program is designed for people who want to make quick trips around the isthmus, swapping bikes in and out of 39 stations.
+You can get a daily pass that's good for unlimited rides of up to 30 minutes.

 There are many places to rent bicycles in Madison, including Machinery Row Bicycles at 601 Williamson St. and Budget Bicycle Center on Regent Street, between downtown and Camp Randall.